Fredrik01/atom-calculate/README.md

 # Atom calculate package

-Summarizes all selected rows and prints out the result below the selection.
+Summarizes all selected rows and writes the result to clipboard.
+Handles multiple selections.